-As of March 31, 2014, Alon, directly and indirectly through Alon Retail, owned approximately 72.71% of our outstanding ordinary shares.
-So long as Alon continues to own beneficially more than 50% of our outstanding ordinary shares and voting power, it will be able to control the outcome of matters requiring shareholder approval that do not require a special majority, including the election of all Alon Blue Square directors, other than Alon Blue Square's two external directors.
-The election of the external directors requires that at least a majority of the votes of the shareholder's who are not controlling shareholders and do not have a personal interest which did not result from the shareholder's relationship with the controlling shareholder) who participate in the vote, vote for their nomination (without taking into account abstentions), or that the total number of shares voted against the proposal by shareholders who are not controlling shareholders and do not have a personal interest does not exceed two percent of the aggregate voting rights in the Company.
+As of March 31, 2015, Alon, directly and indirectly through Alon Retail, owned approximately 72.71% of our outstanding ordinary shares.
+So long as Alon continues to own beneficially more than 50% of our outstanding ordinary shares and voting power, it will be able to control the outcome of matters requiring shareholder approval that do not require a special majority, including the election of all our directors, other than our two external directors.
+The election of the external directors requires that at least a majority of the votes of the shareholders who are not controlling shareholders and do not have a personal interest in the appointment (excluding a personal interest which did not result from the shareholder's relationship with the controlling shareholder) who participate in the vote, vote for their nomination (without taking into account abstentions), or that the total number of shares voted against the proposal by shareholders who are not controlling shareholders and do not have a personal interest does not exceed two percent of the aggregate voting rights in the Company.